celo-org/payments/README.md

 - A `CELO` private key for development purposes.
 - A `DEK` for development purposes.

+### Project Structure

+The following is a short description of each of the package directories:

+`packages/cli` - CLI code and scripts that demonstrate the SDK capabilities

+`packages/sdk` - the actual SDK implementation code

+`packages/server` - an example/reference code that demonstrate how a typical server might use the SDK

+`packages/types` - protocol compliant schemas and types

 #### Regarding the CELO private key

 For one-off uses, simply use `celocli account:new`.
 To get the CELO CLI, follow the instructions here: https://docs.celo.org/command-line-interface/introduction.